slateci/slateci.github.io/_posts/2022-09-26-slate-cluster-upgrade-guide-1_24.md

 If everything was successful the control plane and workers should all report as `v1.22.15`.

-#### Next steps
+#### Next steps: `v1.22.15` to `v1.23.12`

 At this point in the example your cluster should be running `v1.22.15`.
+Repeat the steps described above to upgrade from `v1.22.15` to `v1.23.12`:
+* Adjusting the K8s versions described in the commands accordingly.

+#### Next steps: `v1.23.12` to `v1.24.x`

-Repeat the steps described above to upgrade from `v1.22.15` to `v1.23.12` and finally from `v1.23.12` to `v1.24.x` , adjusting the K8s versions described in the commands accordingly.
+At this point in the example your cluster should be running `v1.23.12`.
+Repeat the steps described above to upgrade from  `v1.23.12` to `v1.24.x`:
+* Adjusting the K8s versions described in the commands accordingly.
+* Removing the `--network-plugin` option from `/var/lib/kubelet/kubeadm-flags.env` before restarting each of the `kubelet`s.

 #### Additional information